pidneuralode/pidnode/README.md

-# Nesterov Neural Ordinary Differential Equations
+# PID Neural Ordinary Differential Equations

 This is the official implementation of PID Neural Ordinary Differential Equations.